 will maintain an open dialogue with our stakeholders and report annually on our environmental performance.
 We subscribe to international conventions and support global voluntary initiatives.
 Please see our commitments

 .
-For Novozymes’ overall commitment to environmental aspects, please refer to Novozymes’ environment and bioethics policy
+For Novozymes’ overall commitment to environmental aspects, please refer to Novozymes’ Sustainability policy

-Environmental sustainability is anchored within the Executive Management of Novozymes via the Sustainability Development Board
+Environmental sustainability is anchored within the Executive Management of Novozymes via the Sustainability Board

 .
 In order to further promote the CO2